Uche05/ci-p1-ailib/README.md

 - [Wikipedia](https://en.wikipedia.org/wiki/Artificial_intelligence) used as basis to conduct my written content of AILib as well as source of inspiration for most of my written topics/ concepts.
 Please note, I did not cold copy and paste actual written content from wikipedia to my website.
 I stated all actual word-by-word references on the written content where necessary.
 - [Google Slides](https://docs.google.com/presentation/) used as wireframing tool and basic image review as well as my markup/ideas panel to just keep a decent view of what I needed the site to look like.
 - [Microsoft OneNote](https://onedrive.live.com/) used as my word processor for the written content of the site.
-- [Mockup Screenshots](https://ui.dev/) used to make the markup screenshots to showcase in the readme file.
+- [Am I Responsive](https://ui.dev/amiresponsive) used to make the markup screenshots to showcase in the readme file.
 - [Emojiterra](https://emojiterra.com/) used to check for emoji HTML dec values to add into my website.
 PS It contains different info about emojis.